datacamp/courses-drivendata-water-pumps/chapter2.md

 test_mc(correct =2, feedback_msgs = c(msg1, msg2, msg3, msg4))
 ```

---- type:MultipleChoiceExercise xp:50 skills:1,3  key:859373b1f5
+--- type:MultipleChoiceExercise xp:50 skills:1,3
 ## Variable Importance

 Now it is time to take a look at how important the inputs were to your predictive model.
 Here, you can use:

 ```
 importance(model_forest)

 varImpPlot(model_forest)
 ```

-To assess the predictive utility of the given variables in the model.
+to assess the predictive utility of the given variables in the model.
 According to the output, what variable is LEAST important based on the mean decrease in accuracy?

 Note: The more the accuracy of the random forest decreases due to the exclusion (or permutation) of a single variable, the more important that variable is deemed.
 Variables with a large mean decrease in accuracy are more important for classification of the data.